-Hit us with any opinions and suggestions about Sets that you can dream up.
+Let us know any opinions and suggestions about Sets that you can dream up.
 One of the best ways to contribute is using Quests found in the Feedback Hub.
-Remember that this is a controlled study, so not all Insiders will see Sets.
+Remember that this is a controlled study, so not all Windows Insiders will see Sets.

-More info on this approach can be found on the Windows Insider Program blog.
+More info on this approach can be found in our flight blog posts.

 What we’re targeting for future releases

-- You will be able to control what tabs you restore when launching a Set
+- You will be able to control which tabs you restore when launching a Set.

 We created some keyboard shortcuts for Sets.
 Some might be challenging, so we welcome your feedback.